aguinane/blog/content/pages/sorting-files.md

 ---
-categories:
-- Misc
-date: '2020-03-04'
-lastmod: '2020-06-28'
-slug: file-library
 title: Sorting Files
-featured_image: posts/2020/file-library/library.jpg
+type: page
 ---

-Last year I read an interesting article about [the death of the computer file](https://onezero.medium.com/the-death-of-the-computer-file-doc-43cb028c0506).
+I read this interesting article about [the death of the computer file](https://onezero.medium.com/the-death-of-the-computer-file-doc-43cb028c0506).
 Even though the convenience of having everything cloud hosted means I use Google Photos/Music/Docs etc, I still keep a backup copy of everything (especially photos) on a NAS as well.

 I've got various systems for sorting things but every few years when I format or change computers I often end up losing them in the transfer.
 So I thought it would be worth documenting them here for reference.

 ## Folder Structure

 I came across the [Johnny Decimal](https://johnnydecimal.com) system for folder names.
 I only use the first two numbers not the IDs but even that works pretty well.
-Took a bit of time to think about how to categorise stuff initially.
+Took a bit of time to think about how best to categorise stuff initially.

 ## Photos